1452/1453 mystery eruption

-The 1452/1453 mystery eruption is an unidentified eruption associated to the first of two large sulfate spikes that took place in the 1450s with the second being the 1458 mystery eruption.
-The eruption caused a severe volcanic winter leading to one of strongest cooling events in Northern Hemisphere.
+A mysterious volcanic eruption in 1452 or 1453 triggered the first large sulfate spike in the 1450s, succeeded by another spike in 1458 caused by another mysterious eruption.
+The eruption caused a severe volcanic winter, leading to one of the strongest cooling events in the Northern Hemisphere.
 This date also coincides with a substantial intensification of the Little Ice Age.

 Date of sulfate spike

-Early evidence of large eruption in 1450–1460 came from a massive sulfate spike recorded in ice cores in Antarctica with dating uncertainty up to a few years.
+Early evidence of a large eruption in 1450–1460 came from a massive sulfate spike recorded in ice cores in Antarctica with dating uncertainty up to a few years.
 Early studies in the 1990s and 2000s incorrectly placed the date of this original sulfate spike in 1452/53 on the basis of high dating uncertainty while the Kuwae caldera in Vanuatu was assigned to be the source of this incorrectly dated sulfate spike.
-Since 2012, high-resolution sulfate records based on accurately dated ice cores shifted the date of original, possibly Kuwae, sulfate spike to 1458 and confirmed another sulfate event in 1452/53.
-Therefore, the current 1452/53 eruption refers to the sulfate spike that was only recently discovered in 2012, while the old 1452/53 eruption, thought to be associated with Kuwae, referred to the sulfate spike which the date has been shifted to 1458 since 2012.
+Since 2012, high-resolution sulfate records based on accurately dated ice cores shifted the date of the original, possibly Kuwae, sulfate spike to 1458 and confirmed another sulfate event in 1452/53.
+Therefore, the current 1452/53 eruption refers to the sulfate spike that was discovered in 2012, while the old 1452/53 eruption, thought to be associated with Kuwae, referred to the sulfate spike for which the date has been shifted to 1458 since 2012.

 Ice-core and tree-ring records

-The 1452/53 sulfate spike is recorded in both Greenland and Antarctica, however, the sulfate signal in Greenland is significantly larger than that of Antarctica, suggesting a source volcano in the low latitudes of the Northern Hemisphere.
+The 1452/53 sulfate spike is recorded in both Greenland and Antarctica, but the sulfate signal in Greenland is significantly larger than that of Antarctica, suggesting a source volcano in the low latitudes of the Northern Hemisphere.
 Sulfur isotope composition of the 1452/53 sulfate indicates that the eruption emitted volcanic gases directly into the stratosphere, with significant impact on atmospheric chemistry and potential consequence for global climate.
-The reconstructed volcanic stratospheric sulfur injection of the 1452/53 event estimates that about 11 trillion grams of sulfur was injected into stratosphere, roughly one-third that of Tambora based on the same set of sulfate records.
+The reconstructed volcanic stratospheric sulfur injection of the 1452/53 event estimates that about 11 trillion grams of sulfur was injected into the stratosphere, roughly one-third that of the 1815 eruption of Mount Tambora, based on the same set of sulfate records.